 How is Preeclampsia Diagnosed?

 New guidelines set forth by the American College of Obstetricians and Gynecologists recommend that high levels of protein in urine or “proteinuria” are not required to diagnose preeclampsia.
-Maternal fetal medicine specialists test for preeclampsia through blood pressure tests and urine tests done in the office.
-However, preeclampsia can also be diagnosed if a woman has high blood pressure with laboratory abnormalities such as decreased blood platelets, or increases in liver or kidney tests.
-Preeclampsia can also be diagnosed when there are complications with the liver or kidneys, fluid in the lungs, seizures, or visual disturbances.
+Maternal fetal medicine specialists routinely screen for preeclampsia through blood pressure tests and urine tests that are done in the office.
+However, preeclampsia can also be diagnosed if a woman has high blood pressure with laboratory abnormalities such as decreased blood platelets, or abnormalities in liver or kidney tests.
+Preeclampsia can also be diagnosed when there are complications with the liver or kidneys, fluid in the lungs, headaches, seizures, or visual disturbances.

 Who’s at Risk for Preeclampsia and Eclampsia?